Article list Design pattern

 Remember the call out

 Remember to call out for action!
-Much have been said about the old-school “click here” call out, but whoever used it was on to half of the truth.
+Much has been said about the old-school “click here” call out, but whoever used it was on to half of the truth.
 The bad thing about “click here” is that it does not set expectations: “what is going to happen when I click on it?”.
 The good thing about “click here” is that it tells people what they should do.
 It calls out for action and does not require the user to think.

 To get the call out right, you need to set expectations.
 If the user is taken to watch a video, then have a link saying “watch the video”.
 If you print out the first paragraph of text, then have a link that says “read more”.

-You can also include call-outs in other parts of the teaser than just the text link.
+You can also include call-outs in parts of the teaser other than just the text link.
 On video teasers a “play” icon placed over a thumbnail picture work great.

 CNN.com has a great combination of video stories and regular text stories in this front page article list.